 For students with specific needs — for example, those returning to school after dropping out or those with special needs that can't be met in a general education setting — the district offers alternative placements.
 Contact the Enrollment, Choice, and Transfers department at 410-396-8600 for information and assistance.

 Composite scores are calculated to determine if students are eligible for schools with entrance criteria.
 The calculation varies for different schools, as shown below.

 For high school admission, the score includes results from 7th grade and the first quarter of 8th grade.
 Taking honors classes or advanced programs in middle school can increase a score and make it easier to get in to some schools.
 Students are ranked by score and admitted in order until school capacity is reached.
 Students interested in Baltimore City College and Baltimore Polytechnic Institute usually need to score significantly higher than the required minimum to be admitted.

-Standardized test reading percentile + standardized test math percentile + (math grade x2) + (English grade x2) + (overall grade x2)
+Placement at Baltimore City College, Baltimore Polytechnic Institute, Paul Lawrence Dunbar, and Western is calculated as follows: Standardized test reading percentile + standardized test math percentile + (math grade x2) + (English grade x2) + (overall grade x2)